omundy/dig250-game-art-dev/reference-sheets/Unity-Scripting-01.md

 * Chapter 1 in Hocking, Joseph.
 Unity in Action: Multiplatform Game Development in C # (2nd Edition).
 Manning, 2018.
 * Chapter 1 in DaGraca & Lukosek.
 Learning C# 7 By Developing Games with Unity 2017 (3rd Edition).
 Packt, 2017.
 * Chapter 5 in Halpern, Jared.
 Developing 2D Games with Unity.
 APress, 2019.
+* Chapters 1–4 in Ferrone.
+Learning C# by Developing Games with Unity 2020 (5th Edition).
+Packt, 2020.